hudson155/kairo/README.md

 Packed with a curated collection of proven, production-ready libraries, it saves you the pain of hunting down, testing, and wiring together dependencies yourself.
-Each library has been handcrafted for reliability, performance, and developer experience, meaning you can skip the boilerplate and get straight to building something great.
+Each library has been hand-selected for reliability, performance, and developer experience, meaning you can skip the boilerplate and get straight to building something great.

 Designed to work seamlessly together but flexible enough to slot into any project,